-Another great activity to do with your kids inside is to make bread with your kiddos!
+Another great activity to do with your kids inside is to make bread!
 Your house will smell great, you will keep the kids busy for a while, and of course, you’ll have homemade bread!

-And there are some things that we do whether we are in quarantine or not.
+And there are some things that we do in this block whether we are in quarantine or not.

 Block Three: Nap Block 1:00-3:30

 Basically, the Queen of England would have to be coming over for me to schedule something during this block.

 It might be my favorite block of the day… but don’t tell the other blocks I said that!